kharigh/MDF-Signal-Scope/docs/TUTORIAL.md

 # SignalScope — Full Feature Tutorial

 This guide walks you through SignalScope’s UI and all features using the packaged app in `dist/SignalScope.exe`.
-It includes screenshot placeholders and capture instructions so you can fill the tutorial with real images from your build.

-> Tip: All keyboard/mouse actions below apply to every plot unless noted.
-The bottom plot shows the X axis, and all plots are X‑linked.

 ---